stgonzales/hht-lending/README.md

 - Validate if the handheld terminal is available or not
 - Generate a `.csv` file to be used for any other purpose with Excel or any `.csv` edit software.

-# Success Criteria

-1-3 sentences on what success for the project looks like.
-Include metrics and qualitative descriptors if relevant.

 # User Stories

 What will the user be able to do after the solution is shipped?